There

 took her time strolling through the sand, headed for her best friend who was

 swallowing sweet, ripe berries as fast as his fingers could collect them.
-Every now and then his enthusiasm met a spiny
+Every

-thorn and he would flinch.
+now and then his enthusiasm met a spiny thorn and he would flinch.
 A prick of

 discomfort didn’t stop his gorging.
-The
+The young queen began eating from the bush

-gone.
+beside him when she realized Naga was gone.
 A berry stopped short of her lips

 as she twisted her neck, searching the sandbar for their ride.